hyl3rid/blog/data/blog/tartetatin.md

 ### Instructions

-**For The Short Crust Pastry:**
+**For The shortcrust pastry:**
-⦁ In a food processor bowl, add all-purpose flour, butter, confectioners sugar and salt.
-Process until everything is combined and you get a crumbly mixture.
+⦁ In a large bowl mix all-purpose flour with salt and butter.
+With your hands combine the butter and flour until you get a crumbly mixture.
+⦁ If you selected flaxseed, mix it with the water, let it rest for 10-15 minutes and add it to the flour.
+Else if you selected to use an egg, just lightly beat it and add the egg to the flour.
-⦁ Transfer the crumble into a large bowl, pour cold water, and start working on the mixture using your hands until it shapes into a dough.
+⦁ Start working on the mixture using your hands gently until it shapes into a dough.
+⦁ Wrap the dought in plastic wrap and refrigerate the dought for 20 minutes.
 ⦁ Now place it on a floured working surface and roll it using a rolling pin until you get a 1/8 inch thick round sheet.
 ⦁ Place an 8 inches iron cast skillet over the pastry and use it as a mold to trim the excess pastry.
 Place it on a serving plate and refrigerate.